-Late applications may also be considered where extenuating circumstances (such as natural disasters) prevent you from applying, noting that contact needs to be made with the Program Operations Centre within three business days of the grant application closing date.
+Late applications may also be considered where extenuating circumstances (such as natural disasters) prevent you from applying, noting that contact needs to be made with the Program Operations Centre within three business days of the grant application period closing date.

-All grant applicants will be notified of the outcome of their application within 10 business days from the closing date of Friday 17 November 2023.
+All grant applicants will be notified of the outcome of their application within 10 business days from the closing date of the relevant grant period as published on the Sporting Schools website.